matushorvath/xzintbit/doc/Language.md

 ```

 Here you can see why return value is at location `[rb - 4]` from caller's point of view, and that it corresponds to the first local variable of the callee.

+Since there is only one register usable for relative addressing (or actually, only one register at all), we have to use the same `rb` register for both base pointer and stack pointer.
+This means that pushing stuff to stack will mess up your access to local variables, since their offset from `rb` will change.